ishangupta3/GreenhouseHarvestStudy-Ishan-Gupta/README.md

 ## Your Task

 You are tasked with building a simple harvest planning system for a greenhouse operation, with a REST API layer written in Python and frontend web app.
 This case study tests your ability to work with Python, PostgreSQL, Docker Compose and web apps.
+A starter git repo is located here:

 This includes building a simple API and web interface to help the operations team plan harvests.
 As part of this project, you should: